ArtemPt239/track-for-wear/README.md

 Current features:

-- Ability to see currently running timer on your watch.

 - Tile with the following functionality:

-    - Currently running timer
+    - Currently running timer (tap the tile to refresh)

     - Resent timeline for a quick review of your day

+- Ability to see currently running timer in the app on your watch.

 Planned features: